-Are you slowly replacing your DVDs for Blu-rays?
-Don't just toss the old DVDs!
+Don't just toss your old video games and gadgets!
 Target's NextWorth trade-in program allows you to exchange DVDs and other electronics for a Target gift card.

 Now that you've got a bright, colorful new Kindle Fire, it might be time to retire your old Kindle in style.
 Amazon is one of many electronics retailers that offer trade-in programs, and theirs is also one of the more generous.
 For other options to trade items back to the original manufacturer, check out this list provided by the EPA.